 Good access around the garden was a priority but the site presented various challenges due to its steepness.
 We opted to install a new set of steps near the greenhouse but we avoided steps wherever we could in order to provide easy wheelbarrow routes around the garden.

 Another request from my client was for a rain water irrigation system.
 As so much of the garden is used for growing vegetables the idea is this will be done using only rainwater.
 We installed a vast tank at the rear of the garage to gather all rainwater from the roof.
 Further down the garden run off from the greenhouse roof is also harvested.
 Sprinkler systems in the stone raised beds feed off these tanks.
 As well as this, we created generous composting bays near the kitchen garden to satisfy my client’s mild obsession with producing garden compost.
 Not a scrap of green waste leaves the garden so everything is recycled and ploughed back into the very well fed soil.

-This garden is well loved and very well tended by my client and his gardener, Ruth.
+This garden is well loved and very well tended by my client and his gardeners, Ruth and Denise.
 Gardens are, of course, never finished and so we continue as a team to tweak and embellish, reorder and improve.
 I’m all for finding excuses to revisit projects as enjoyable and rewarding as this.